codeforamerica/peernetwork/README.md

 1. Fork the project.
 2. Create a topic branch.
 3. Implement your feature or bug fix.
-4. Add tests for your feature or bug fix.
-5. Run `bundle exec rake test`.
-If your changes are not 100% covered, go back to step 4.
-6. Commit and push your changes.
+4. Commit and push your changes.
-7. Submit a pull request.
-Please do not include changes to the gemspec or version file.
-(If you want to create your own version for some reason, please do so in a separate commit.)
+5. Submit a pull request.

 If something doesn't work on one of these interpreters, it should be considered a bug.